patrykpilek/mvc-framework-php/README.md

   - Get the controller and action from a URL with a fixed structure
   - Get the controller and action from a URL with a variable
   - Add custom variables of any format to the URL
+- [ ] Controllers and Actions
+  - Dispatch the route: create the controller object and run the action method